Why is Customer Satisfaction (CSAT) important?

 One of the most common obstacles companies face when trying to improve customer satisfaction scores is that they focus on individual interactions, rather than looking at the customer’s overall experience.
 Improving CSAT implies more than simply improving customer service; it involves understanding how each interaction fits into a sequence and then figuring out how to simplify.

 For example, if a cable company has an onboarding process that takes two months, eight phone calls, several web interactions, and a home visit from a technician, the issue is clear.
 Each of those individual touchpoints may get high marks, but CSAT overall will be low because the customer will have endured an ordeal by the end.
 Taking stock of individual touchpoints can mislead companies to try to optimize things that might not even need to exist.
 In this case, the onboarding process itself should be reviewed and streamlined.

-Customer Engagement Platforms such as LiveEngage or Lithium can help businesses see what these journeys actually look like to customers, which can be super helpful and inform next steps.
-More on CEPs here.
+Customer Service Platforms such as LiveEngage or Lithium can help businesses see what these journeys actually look like to customers, which can be super helpful and inform next steps.
+More on Customer Service Platform here.

 Measuring customer effort, the ease of a customer’s experience, can succeed where measuring touchpoints fails.
 A recent, mind-bending survey looked at 75,000 people who had interacted with customer service in some way.
 The survey found that contact centers based on delighting customers are largely wasting their time and resources.
 This is because customers today are far more interested in an effortless, seamless (and easy) experience than anything else.
 The less they have to do to solve their problem, the better.